-Thermal/Heat
+Thermal/Heating Targets

-As discussed in the Current Energy Use section (Part II of this plan), the heating sector accounts for a large portion of the Region's energy consumption budget.
+As discussed in the Current Energy Use section, the heating sector accounts for a large portion of the Region's energy consumption budget.
 For the 90x50 goal to be attainable, efficiency must be actively pursued.
-Based on the outputs of the LEAP model and calculation guidance from the Department of Public Service, Windham Region has ambitious goals in weatherization and in switching to renewable heating fuels.
-With a projected population growth of 0.34% (based on the LEAP Model output), very little increase to the housing stock is assumed.
+Based on the outputs of the LEAP model and calculation guidance from the Department of Public Service, the Windham Region has ambitious goals in weatherization and switching to renewable heating fuels.
+Using the LEAP model projected population growth of 0.34%, very little increase to the housing stock is assumed.

-Weatherization upgrades building envelopes to become more energy efficient so as to retain interior temperatures rather than leak heated or cooled/conditioned air through leaking roofs, doors, windows, as well as walls.
-Much of the housing stock in the Region does not meet a high standard of efficiency because of its age24.

-Out of the residential buildings which are primary residences, the targets for weatherization is as follows:
+The weatherization process upgrades building envelopes to become more energy efficient so as to retain interior temperatures rather than leak heated or cooled/conditioned air through leaking roofs, doors, windows, as well as walls.
+Much of the housing stock in the Region does not meet a high standard of efficiency because of its age.
+Out of the residential buildings that are primary residences, the targets for weatherization span from 24% by 2025 to 94% by 2050 (see Table 1, page 104).

-Percent of residential buildings to be weatherized LEAP benchmark year

-24% 2025

-46% 2035

-94% 2050

 This equates to 19,254 of primary residences weatherized by 2050.
 As approximately a third of the housing stock is "vacant housing units" this number will be just under 67% of the total housing in the Region.
-We will note here that the funding and necessary organizational partnerships to make this target possible do not yet exist, though programs such as the NeighborWorks Heat Squad do provide a model.25
+We will note here that the funding and necessary organizational partnerships to make this target possible do not yet exist, though programs such as the NeighborWorks Heat Squad do provide a model.15